 Be sure to talk with your doctor about your health history before you take Rinvoq.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Blood disorders.
-If you have a history of blood disorders, be sure to tell your doctor before you start taking Rinvoq.
+Blood disorders: If you have a history of blood disorders, be sure to tell your doctor before you start taking Rinvoq.
 Examples of blood disorders include anemia, lymphopenia, and neutropenia.
 Rinvoq can decrease the levels of certain blood cells.
 For this reason, your doctor may order more lab tests than usual during your Rinvoq treatment.
-Or, they may prescribe a drug other than Rinvoq for you.
+Or they may prescribe a drug other than Rinvoq for you.

-Alcohol use with Rinvoq
+Alcohol with Rinvoq

 Pregnancy and breastfeeding while taking Rinvoq

-If you’re pregnant, planning to become pregnant, or thinking about breastfeeding, talk with your doctor.
+If you’re pregnant, planning to become pregnant, breastfeeding, or thinking about breastfeeding, talk with your doctor.
 They may recommend treatment options other than Rinvoq.

 Side effects can occur while taking Rinvoq, but they’re usually mild.
 Most mild side effects of the drug go away with time and don’t require medical attention.